Alexander-Svirsky Monastery

 The vast lands of the Alexander Svirsky Monastery were secularized during Catherine the Great's ecclesiastical reform in 1764.
 The Transfiguration cloister continued as a seat of the local seminary and a residence of the Olonets archbishops, who rebuilt much of the monastery structures for their own needs.

 Following the Russian Revolution of 1917, the monks were imprisoned and then executed by the Cheka after trying to resist Bolshevik forces.
 The relics of St Alexander were desecrated and put on a public display in Leningrad.
-The medieval monastery buildings housed an infamous gulag known as Svirlag.
+The medieval monastery buildings housed a gulag labor camp known as Svirlag.
 They were further damaged during World War II.
 Restoration did not commence until the 1970s.

 As of 2005, the Transfiguration Cloister is the home to the local monastic community, while the Trinity Cloister still houses a mental asylum instituted in 1953.
 The monastery has a subsidiary chapel in St Petersburg, situated some 260 km to the west.